 No more than half an hour later, we were on top of the cliffs, standing on pretty much the only flat spot on the island.
 So we figured we would set up camp there.
 But of course, being an offshore island, this was a nesting seabird paradise.
 The birds that occupy this island live in the burrows that they dig in the sand.
 So our camping spot was right in the middle of a shearwater colony.
 But since the birds are nocturnal, the only signs of their presence during the day were the actual borrows.

 Well, we didn’t really take the time to sit around and ponder on the significance of camping in a seabird colony.
 Instead, we went off on our first surveying mission.
 The main thing we were looking for this time were the signs of the penguins so that we knew where to set up at night and count them as they emerge from the surf.

-We tracked across the entire island in search of potential penguin landing sites.
+We tracked across the entire island, which is a nature reserve, in search of potential penguin landing sites.
 And while the island was not big, the rough terrain and super-thick vegetation cover made for pretty hard going.

 We were the first people in three decades to set foot on this island.
 And with rabbits gone, the vegetation went through a phenomenal growth stage, which in practice meant that we had to walk through waist-high tussock grass when we were lucky, or through a solid wall of gnarly bushes when we were not so lucky.

 As an additional challenge, the sand underneath this vegetation was covered with abandoned nesting burrows that were impossible to see.
 So as I walked, every other step one of my feet would fall through one of those burrows and unless I was ready for it – I tripped and fell.
 So just walking around was a pretty strenuous exercise.
 On the positive side of things, we found at least 3 spots with penguin signs so we were all set for the night watch.